Sometimes, consequences for a guilty plea may be worse than the actual sentences for a conviction.

 - Education.
 As stated above, drug convictions may make a person ineligible for federal student aid.

 This list provides only a sample of the consequences resulting from a conviction.
 Many other state and federal laws and regulation may lead to further consequences and restrictions.
-Please contact me to discuss the specifics of your case, and I will work with you to help you avoid or minimize these consequences.
+Please contact us to discuss the specifics of your case, and we will work with you to help you avoid or minimize these consequences.